lfn-cnti/bestpractices/doc/cbpps/0005-single-concern-per-container.md

 “That service may fork into multiple processes (for example, the Apache web server starts multiple worker processes).
 It’s ok to have multiple processes, but to get the most benefit out of Docker, avoid one container being responsible for multiple aspects of your overall application.”

-Ideally in a container the process 1 (init process) should be the single application running in the container.
+Ideally in a container the process 1 (init process) should be the single application running in the container, as the container runtime monitors the PID 1 application process and uses its signals to report events, knowing when a container has stopped.
 When multiple processes are started it is recommended to use a non-home-grown supervisor such as http://supervisord.org/.
 See discussion here https://github.com/cncf/cnf-wg/discussions/264

 ### Definitions